pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 This file provides a class/methods for creating MCNP decks.
 See the test scripts in the CardSharpTests folder for usage.

-Most refereces to MCNP manual are to version 6.1.
+Most references to MCNP manual are to version 6.1.
 Some to 5.1 Vol II.
 The two have a different style in terms of upper/lower case.

 MOST ARGUMENTS TO THE FUNCTIONS HAVE SENSIBLE DEFAULT VALUES AND CAN BE IGNORED.